Keto Fries

 Traditional french fries are not healthy.
 They are normally potatoes fried in hydrogenated oil.
 But you’ll be happy to know when you’re indulging in this appetizer or side dish; it also has some valuable nutrients that you’re going to want to include in your diet.
 You’ll get healthy fats in vitamin C from the coconut oil.

 The jicama is rich in folate, potassium, fiber, vitamin C, and antioxidants.
-As you can see these keto fries don’t just taste good, they’re actually good for you.
+As you can see these delicious french fries don’t just taste good, they’re actually good for you.

 What Is Jicama?